RealTonyBlaq/Expense_tracker/README.md

 | | `/earnings/<earning_id>` | `GET` - Retrieves all Earning objects created by the user or one object if the `earning_id` was passed. |
 | | | `PUT` - Updates an Earning object with data |
 | | | `DELETE` - Deletes an Earning object |

-## 4. Contributing Guidelines

-We welcome contributions from the community!
-Here are some ways you can get involved:

-* **Report issues:**  If you encounter any bugs or have feature requests, please create an issue on the GitHub repository.
-* **Submit pull requests:**  If you have code improvements or new features, create a pull request with clear descriptions and tests.
-* **Document your code:**  Ensure that any code you write is properly documented for others to understand.
-* **Follow the code style:**  Adhere to the existing code style guidelines to maintain consistency.

-## 5. License Information

-This project is licensed under the [License Name] license.
-See the `LICENSE` file for more details.